Table of Contents

 Derivatives of the Fink truss include the Double Fink and the Fan truss types.
 Double Fink trusses are essentially Fink trusses that repeat the pattern twice on either side.
-If the most basic Fink truss can be characterized by a double-V, then a double fink would look like a double-W. Fan trusses are essentially Fink trusses that have its web members ‘fan out’ from the joints at the bottom, usually the addition of vertical members.
+If the most basic Fink truss can be characterized by a double-V, then a double fink would look like a double-W. Fan trusses are essentially Fink trusses that have their web members ‘fan out’ from the joints at the bottom, usually with the addition of vertical members.

 A Fink (top), a Double fink (middle), and a Fan Truss (bottom)

-SkyCiv Truss Software
+SkyCiv Truss Calculator

 We hope you have found this tutorial useful.
 Visit our SkyCiv Free Truss Calculator to use for yourself, and experiment with how trusses work.